willymcallister/willymcallister.github.io/index.md

 Welcome to Spinning Numbers.
 Learn about electricity and electrical engineering.

-New --- Circuit Sandbox is now available en français.
+New --- Circuit Sandbox is now available in italiano (September 2023).

 ---